mahnoormahnoorr/Quantization/bitsandbytes/readme.md

 # BitsAndBytes Quantization with Transformers

 This example demonstrates quantizing the **OPT-125M** model using the [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) 4-bit quantization API in the 🤗 `transformers` library.
 Bitsandbytes uses runtime quantization, which compresses weights to 4-bit on-the-fly during inference to save memory, but these quantized weights cannot be saved to disk.
+This example quantizes to nf4, but bitansbytes also supports standard floating point 4-bit and 8-bit quantization.

 ## Running the script